gbrao018/eva4/S15B/README.md

 	But I would like to discuss few combinations here.
 What ever the combination is, I calculated many loss values and logged them to understand their change behavior. only L1 loss has the convergence issue.
 It became very difficult to achive the global minima.

-#### Test#1: Loss = aD + bM is not a Good equation. a and b constants and D is MSE for depth and M is MSE for mask.
-I do not see this as a good combination.
+#### 4.1: Loss = aD + bM is not a Good equation. a and b constants and D is MSE for depth and M is MSE for mask.
+NOT a good combination.
 	Lets say a > b, We are punishing the convergence of mask.
 Actually mask has faster convergence behavior due to its black and white nature.

 	(dense32_mask_dw30_loss8_tr1.log)